The Best Photography Print Mediums

 Photographs can be printed on a special canvas material, then wrapped and stapled to an inexpensive wooden frame.

 Canvas prints are another medium that still remains popular.
 A photograph can be printed on this specially coated cotton or plastic-based fabric, which is then wrapped and stapled over a light wooden frame.
-They are usually ready to hang directly out of the box, but can also be externally framed with a special canvas floater frame for a more finished look.
+They are usually ready to hang directly out of the box, outfitted with a wire or metal hanger.
+Canvas prints can also be externally framed with a special canvas floater frame for a more finished look.

 Dye-Sublimated Metal Prints